Over the past decade, Montreal has become a pretty respectable filming location for big-time movies and TV shows in the industry.

 Netflix’s Pieces of a Woman was shot on the island last year, the big-budget Tom Holland flick Chaos Walking was shot in Montreal the year before, and the X-Men franchise, John Wick, Arrival, and Mother! were also shot across the greater Montreal area over the past few years.

-Now that Academy Award-winning actor Joaquin Phoenix finished filming Ari Aster’s next film, Disappointment Blvd. right here in town, here are a handful of movies and TV shows that are being shot in Montreal right now, according to the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA).
+Now that actress Jennifer Coolidge finished filming her new comedy, Single All the Way, in Point-Claire, here are a handful of movies and TV shows that are being shot in Montreal right now, according to ACTRA.

 - See also: